wghglory/redux-todo/docs/19_updating_state_with_fetched_data.md

 };
 ```

 We can start by removing the existing `case`s because the data does not live locally anymore.
-Instead, we will handle the `RECEIVE_TODOS` action just in the other reducers.
+Instead, we will handle the `RECEIVE_TODOS` action.

 Then we'll create `nextState`, a shallow copy of the `state` object which corresponds to the lookup table.
 We want to iterate through every `todo` object in the `response` and put it into our `nextState`.